Will Benson Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.
+- The Brewers pitching staff ranks 26th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Brewers have the 13th-ranked team ERA across all league pitching staffs (4.09).

-- Brewers pitchers combine to surrender 77 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Brewers pitchers combine to allow 78 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- Houser gets the start for the Brewers, his sixth of the season.
-He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.
+- Teheran (1-1) gets the start for the Brewers, his third of the season.

-- In his most recent appearance on Tuesday against the Toronto Blue Jays, the righty threw 4 1/3 innings, allowing six earned runs while surrendering 11 hits.
+- The righty last appeared on Wednesday against the Toronto Blue Jays, when he went six innings, allowing no earned runs while giving up four hits.

-- The 30-year-old has amassed an ERA of 4.07, with 6.3 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .314 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.